Safety Tips: 17 Things Not to Do With an ATV

 In your safety training, you will learn proper turning techniques on a hill and what to do if the ATV begins to tip.

-Never Operate on Paved Surfaces
+Never Operate an ATV on Paved Surfaces

 While some ATVs are approved for on-road use, it is strongly recommended never to ride on paved roads.